-International revenues are primarily comprised of sales of food to, and royalties from, foreign, Alaskan and Hawaiian Domino's Pizza franchisees, as well as retail sales of food through Company-owned stores in the Netherlands and France prior to the France and Netherlands Sale (Note 11).
+International revenues are primarily comprised of sales of food to, and royalties from Domino's Pizza franchisees outside the contiguous United States.
 These revenues are recognized consistently with the policies applied for revenues generated in the contiguous United States.

 Domestic Supply Chain Profit-Sharing Arrangements